 In August 2012, we completed a \$201.3 million convertible debt offering, which raised proceeds of approximately \$194.7 million, net of \$6.6 million in issuance costs.
 The \$201.3 million of convertible senior notes mature in 2019 and bear interest at 23rd percent, which is payable semi-annually.
-We used a substantial portion of the net proceeds from the issuance of these notes to redeem the entire \$162.5 million in principal of our 25rd percent convertible subordinated notes.
-The 23⁄4 percent notes are convertible under certain conditions, at the option of the note holders, into approximately 12.1 million shares of our common stock at a conversion price of \$16.63 per share.
+We used a substantial portion of the net proceeds from the issuance of these notes to redeem the entire \$162.5 million in principal of our 25rd8 percent convertible subordinated notes.
+The 23rd4 percent notes are convertible under certain conditions, at the option of the note holders, into approximately 12.1 million shares of our common stock at a conversion price of \$16.63 per share.
 We will settle conversions of the notes, at our election, in cash, shares of our common stock or a combination of both.
-We can redeem the 23⁄4 percent notes at our option, in whole or in part, on or after October 5, 2016 if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during the period of 30 consecutive trading days ending on the trading day immediately preceding the date we provide the redemption notice exceeds 130 percent of the applicable conversion price for the 23⁄4 percent notes on each such day.
-The redemption price for the 23⁄4 percent notes will equal 100 percent of the principal amount being redeemed, plus accrued and unpaid interest, plus \$90 per each \$1,000 principal amount being redeemed.
-Holders of the 23⁄4 percent notes may require us to purchase some or all of their notes upon the occurrence of certain fundamental changes, as set forth in the indenture governing the 23⁄4 percent notes, at a purchase price equal to 100 percent of the principal amount of the notes to be purchased, plus accrued and unpaid interest.
+We can redeem the 23rd4 percent notes at our option, in whole or in part, on or after October 5, 2016 if the last reported sale price of our common stock for at least 20 trading days (whether or not consecutive) during the period of 30 consecutive trading days ending on the trading day immediately preceding the date we provide the redemption notice exceeds 130 percent of the applicable conversion price for the 23rd4 percent notes on each such day.
+The redemption price for the 23rd4 percent notes will equal 100 percent of the principal amount being redeemed, plus accrued and unpaid interest, plus \$90 per each \$1,000 principal amount being redeemed.
+Holders of the 23rd4 percent notes, at a purchase price equal to 100 percent of the principal amount of the notes to be purchased, plus accrued and unpaid interest.

 In October 2008, we entered into an equipment financing loan agreement and in September 2009 and June 2012, we amended the loan agreement to increase the aggregate maximum amount of principal we could draw under the agreement.
 Each draw down under the loan agreement has a term of three years, with principal and interest payable monthly.
 Interest on amounts we borrow under the loan agreement is based upon the three year interest rate swap at the time we make each draw down plus 3.5 or four percent, depending on the date of the draw.
 We are using the equipment purchased under the loan agreement as collateral.
-As of March 31, 2014, our outstanding borrowings under this loan agreement were at a weighted average interest rate of 4.28 percent.
-The carrying balance under this loan agreement at March 31, 2014 and December 31, 2013 was \$6.4 million and \$7.5 million, respectively.
+As of June 30, 2014, our outstanding borrowings under this loan agreement were at a weighted average interest rate of 4.28 percent.
+The carrying balance under this loan agreement at June 30, 2014 and December 31, 2013 was \$5.2 million and \$7.5 million, respectively.
 We will continue to use equipment lease financing as long as the terms remain commercially attractive.